Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 Identify SMB, FTP, or Telnet services that may increase security risk.\
 \
 To further investigate the firewall dataset, additional searches were performed to identify listening services, active connections, web services, remote administration services, protocol activity, and application communications.
 These searches provided greater visibility into the system's attack surface and network behavior.
+Please refer to images 12 through 19 in the repository.

 **Step 10 — Visualization**